pereznetworks/My-Tic-Tac-Toe-Game/tic-tac-toe-v3/README.md

             in the 'flanked' scenario, the 3rd box in the unblocked row ...
               .. actually get's filled in !?!?!?!?

+        4: TEST Fix
-        4: ensure that draw or tie is not declared to early when only 1 square is left empty with no possible wins
+            ensure that draw or tie is not declared to early when only 1 square is left empty with no possible wins

+        5: TEST Fix
-        5: ensure that game scenarios account for side or corner possible win-targets after moves, 2,3,4
+            ensure that game scenarios account for side or corner possible win-targets after moves, 2,3,4
             including the randomness if more than one win-target possible